MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/multi-cloud-evolution.md

 ## Next steps

-In many large enterprises, the Five Dsciplines of Cloud Governance can be blockers to adoption.
+In many large enterprises, the Five Disciplines of Cloud Governance can be blockers to adoption.
 The next article has some additional thoughts on making governance a team sport to help ensure long-term success in the cloud.

 > [!div class="nextstepaction"]
 > [Multiple layers of governance](./multiple-layers-of-governance.md)